ResearchComputing/Documentation/docs/software/matlab.md

    existing variables, and is simply included as good coding practice.

 You have now completed your batch script.
-After saving the script and exiting your text editor, submit the job as follows:
+After saving the script and exiting your text editor, run the job as follows:

 ```bash
 sbatch slurm_hello.sh